 Reading the highest quality books about hypnosis was the first step that I took towards becoming a hypnotist, and making a living from my practice.

 How do you learn hypnosis?
 The first step is to start reading about it.
 You don't have to take any courses in order to learn hypnosis - I never did.
 You can do it on your own.
-Keep on reading and I will show you how.
+Keep on reading this page and I will show you how.

 What the above image shows is just a part of the information that my mind had ingested before I was able to turn that knowledge into the actual practice of hypnotherapy.

 As my desire to learn hypnosis was becoming more and more intense, staying at the hospital and not pursuing my newly discovered mission in life was becoming more and more unbearable.

 It seemed to be a total waste of my potential.